-The Spring Game is upon us!
+Fall is upon us!
+Well, not officially, but football season brings on all the fall feels.
 And with football on the horizon, going to a game can be an enjoyable family activity.
 Whether it’s your first or fiftieth time at the stadium, we have compiled some tips to help make your family's favorite season Football!

 1) Monitor Sleep Schedules.
 The environment will have a lot of stimulation!
 The crowds, the bands, the colors.
 Depending on game time, consider a nap or quiet time before kickoff.
 If you are taking kiddos that still regularly nap, plan accordingly.
 Baby wearing is a great idea!
 Well rested kids will have a much more engaged time (this goes for parents too!).